 Prickly heat is a common condition in hot and humid climates - it particularly affects children.
 It is caused by the sweat glands becoming congested leading to an unpleasant prickly sensation usually affecting the neck, chest and back.
 This may be accompanied by a rash and blisters.

-- Application of calamine lotion or zinc and castor oil cream may help relieve the itch.
+- Application of calamine lotion may help relieve the itch.

 - Wearing light loose clothing may help.

 - If persistent an antihistamine can be taken.

 - In some cases hydrocortisone cream can be used.